 German sweet chocolate gives rich flavor to this simple specialty from Helen Phillips.
 Just a handful of ingredients and a microwave make the sweet fondue a fast favorite at her Horseheads, New York home.
 "We like it with dippers such as bananas, strawberries and marshmallows," she writes.

 Chances are chocolate's high on your family's list of favorite flavors—so we've included this easy recipe.
 Combine this ice cream with scoops of Homemade Vanilla, spoonfuls of Delicious Chocolate Sauce (see recipe in Recipe Finder) plus fresh pineapple and ripe bananas to create an old-fashioned split everyone will love!—Taste of Home Test Kitchen

 You'll need only three ingredients to fix this refreshing make-ahead dessert that features a cool combination of mint and chocolate.
 "When time is short, it's so handy to pull this no-fuss pie out of the freezer for company," notes Dolores Scofield of West Shokan, New York.

 To start, Traci works backward and makes dessert first.
 "White Chocolate Tarts are scrumptious but really no fuss, because they call for prepared tart shells, instant pudding and whipped topping," she explains.

-I couldn't resist combining my two loves in this recipe—peppermint and chocolate!
+I couldn't resist combining my two loves—peppermint and chocolate—in this recipe.
 These are so easy, but if one breaks in the process, just pop it in your mouth. —Sandra Baumgarten, Vancouver, Washington

 Our Test Kitchen suggests this clever way of dressing up any winter dessert.
 Make these "pinecones" when you have some time, then use—and reuse—them on a variety of desserts...or even on a pretty plate piled with candies.